Ida Makes a Movie: Plot

 Two weeks later, Ida gets a letter from the film board (addressed to "Ida T. Lucas"), telling her that her powerful film about "the effect of war on children" has been selected as a finalist, and that she and her family should come to the awards ceremony on the 2nd of September.
 Ida is thrilled, despite the misunderstanding, while Cookie is bothered by the idea of accepting an award for the film under what seem to be false pretenses, while Ida insists that it's not lying... especially if no one tells.

 Ida is talking about the award with her mother, an artist who is making a drawing.
 Ida tries to conceal the misunderstanding by saying she has lost the letter, but is forced to reveal that she still has it: already, her cover story is falling apart.
 Her mother reads the letter and expresses surprise (and perhaps, a note of skepticism) that Ida would take on a profound topic like war in her amateur film.

 Finally, awards night arrives, but Ida tries to chicken out, claiming that she's sick.
 (Comically, she claims to have an ulcer, and that she's afraid it's contagious.)
 Clearly guilt-stricken over her lie of omission, Ida asks her mother a veiled question: if someone misunderstood one of her mother's pictures, but still liked it, is it right to correct them?
 Her mother insists that it's the right thing to do, especially since she'd be the only person who could reveal the truth.
 She also reassures Ida that she'll always be proud of her, even if she doesn't win.
 Suddenly, Ida's "ulcer" miraculously clears up, and she's eager to go to the awards.

 At the ceremony, the award is presented by the kindly Mr. Druffle, who announces that Ida's work, on "how devastating war is to children," is the winner.
-The film is then shown, with Ida and the kids then realizing how, with Fred and Cookie fighting, and him wearing the helmet, the film could be misinterpreted as a powerful anti-war statement.
+The film is then shown, with Ida and the kids then realizing how, with Fred and Cookie fighting, and him wearing the helmet, and concluding with Cookie's doll being compacted in the garbage truck, the film could be misinterpreted as a powerful anti-war statement.
 So when Ida reluctantly takes the podium, she tries to decline the award in a fit of conscience, explaining to Mr. Druffle how the mistake came about.
 Clearly taken aback, by the confession, Mr. Druffle then decides that since she did win the award on merit, and since honesty should be rewarded, that the Board will allow Ida to keep the award anyway.
 He then encourages a round of applause for Ida's film, on "how to wage war... on garbage."